Where divorce isn't more difficult than it has to be

 • Form 22: Custody and Parenting Time/Visitation Plan

-Some documents may not apply to the case, depending on the circumstances.
-For example, if the spouses don’t have kids, they don’t need a parenting plan and child support worksheet.
+Some documents may not apply depending on circumstances.
+For example, couples without children don't need parenting plans or child support worksheets.

 Residency Requirements